About Spiaggia di Simius

 Punta Molentis could very well be the southern Sardinian beach that completely renders travelling to the Caribbean obsolete – for Europeans at least.

-Learn more about Punta Molentis, how to get there, and where to stay.
+Learn more about Spiaggia di Punta Molentis, how to get there, and where to stay.

 Campulongu beach lies 1.5 km from Campus beach and is one of the larger beaches of the Villasimius area, with hotels, restaurants and a golf club nearby.

-Learn more about Campulongu Beach, how to get there, and where to stay.
+Learn more about Spiaggia di Campulangu, how to get there, and where to stay.

 Campus beach, in the area of Villasimius, is one of the larger beaches of the south-east, ideal for long walks or jogging in the early hours of the day.

-Learn more about Campus Beach, how to get there, and where to stay.
+Learn more about Spiaggia di Campus, how to get there, and where to stay.